mwszekely/preact-prop-helpers/README.md

 ## Conventions and goals

-* As much as possible, no specific DOM restrictions are imposed and, for hooks with children (lists, grids, etc.), those children can be anywhere descendent in the tree (except for `useSortableChildren`, which can be anywhere descendant but must all be in an array).
+* As much as possible, no specific DOM restrictions are imposed and, for hooks with children (lists, grids, etc.), those children can be anywhere descendent in the tree (except for `useSortableChildren`, which can be anywhere descendant but must all be in an array due to how the `key` prop works).
 Nesting hooks, even of the same type, is also fine.
     *  E.G. `useRovingTabIndexChild` can call its own `useRovingTabIndex`, which is how `useGridNavigation` works.
 * A parent hook never needs to be directly passed child data because the children will provide it themselves.
-E.G. `useListNavigation` can filter children, but it doesn't take an array of which children to filter out; each child reports its own status as filtered/unfiltered with, say, a `hidden` prop, and the parent responds to that.
+    * E.G. `useListNavigation` can filter children, but it doesn't take an array of which children to filter out; each child reports its own status as filtered/unfiltered with, say, a `hidden` prop, and the parent responds to that.
+If a child that is focused becomes filtered, for example, the parent has enough information to be able to move focus to an adjacent child.
+    * This means that the child data is *always* the single source of truth (even if the parent creates those children and the data they use), and maps nicely to how components are built and diffed.
 * Re-render as few times as possible.
-In general this means instead of a hook returning a value, it will accept an `onChange`-ish handler that will let you explicitly do that.
+In general this means instead of a hook returning a value to use during render, it will accept an `onChange`-ish handler that will let you explicitly do that if you want (and is no-cost otherwise).
     * `useElementSize`, for example, has no way of returning the size the first time its component renders.
 It needs to fully render *and then* run an effect that measures it.
 Once the element's been measured, *you* are responsible for choosing if the component is re-rendered with this new information or not.
-    * This means that the child data is *always* the single source of truth, and maps nicely to how components are built and diffed.
 * Some of these hooks, like `useGridNavigationRow`, have **extremely** complicated dependencies.
-To manage this, most hooks take a single parameter and return a single object with everything labelled consistently and designed to be discoverable via auto-complete.
-If we have `useFoo`, it:
+To manage this, most hooks take a single parameter and return a single object with everything labelled consistently and designed to be discoverable via auto-complete. <br /><br />**Example**: E.G. If `useFoo` is one of those complex hooks, then it:
-    * ...will always take parameters like `{ fooParameters: {...} }`.
+    * ...**will always** take a single parameter that's at least like `{ fooParameters: {...} }`.
-        * E.G. `useElementRef({ elementRefParameters: { onMount: ... } })`
+        * E.G. `useRefElement({ refElementParameters: { onMount: ... } })`
+        * `UseFooParameters` is the type of the hook's 1 argument.
+        * `UseFooParametersSelf` is the type of the `fooParameters` member.
-    * ...will always return objects like `{ fooReturn: { ... } }`
+    * ...**will always** return a single object that's at least like `{ fooReturn: { ... } }`.
-        * E.G. `const { refElementReturn: { getElement } } = useElementRef(...)`
+        * E.G. `const { refElementReturn: { getElement } } = useRefElement(...)`
+        * `UseFooReturnType` is the type of the hook's return type.
+        * `UseFooReturnTypeSelf` is the type of the `fooReturn` member.
-    * ...may also return `{ props: {...} }`.
+    * ...*may also* return `{ props: {...} }`.
 These must be spread onto the element you're rendering, or the hook will not function (see `useMergedProps` if you need to use other props in addition to the returned props).
-It may occasionally be called something else starting with `props`, e.g. `propsStable`, `propsTarget`, etc.
+It may occasionally be called something else starting with `props`, e.g. `propsStable`, `propsSource` and `propsTarget`, etc.
-        * E.G. `const { propsStable } = useElementRef(...)`, then `<div {...propsStable} />`
+        * E.G. `const { propsStable } = useRefElement(...)`, then `<div {...propsStable} />`
         * `propsStable` indicates that nothing about the object ever changes including the identity of the object itself and all its fields.
-    * ...may also return `{ context: { ... } }` that children rely on.
+    * ...*may also*, as the parent of child components, return `{ context: { ... } }` that those children rely on.
-        1. E.G. Parent calls `const { context } = useFoo(...);`
+        1. E.G. Parent does `const { context, ...etc } = useFoo({...});`
         1. Parent renders `<MyContext.Provider value={context}>{children}</MyContext.Provider>`
         1. Then child calls `useFooChild({ context: useContext(MyContext), fooChildParameters: {...} })`
-    * ...may also require or return `{ info: { ... } }` if it has something to contribute to `useManagedChild`'s special `info` parameter.
+    * ...*may also*, as a child of a parent component, require or return pieces of `{ info: { ... } }` if it has something to contribute to `useManagedChild`'s special `info` parameter.
+        * E.G. `useSingleSelectionChild` requires `info.index` to function, and returns some other pieces of the `info` object, like `info.getSelected`.
+Just keep swizzling back and forth to create the complete `info` object.
+        * The `info` type can be customized with a generic type parameter generally named `M` (grid navigation has `RM` for rows' info and `CM` for cells' info).
+            * If you have a custom hook that calls this child, you can customize the `info` it expects via that type parameter.
     * When hooks themselves use other hooks:
         * If `useFoo` calls `useBar` directly, then it will take parameters like `{ fooParameters: {...}, barParameters: {...} }` and return objects like `{ fooReturn: {...}, barReturn: {...} }`.
-        * If `useFoo` relies on `useBar` (but doesn't call it itself!), then will do one of the following:
+        * If `useFoo` relies on `useBar` (but doesn't call it itself, to avoid redundant calls to the same common hook, like [`useRefElement`](#userefelement)), then will do one of the following:
             * Take parameters like `{ fooParameters: { ... }, barReturn: { ... } }`, if it needs the return value of `useBar`.
             * Return values like `{ fooReturn: { ... }, barParameters: { ... } }`, if it needs `useBar` to be called with specific parameters in order to function (usually callbacks).
-        * (The difference between those two is usually based on performance -- many, many hooks rely on `elementRefReturn.getElement`, for example, so the latter pattern allows us to just call `useRefElement` once and pass the result around to whoever needs it)
+            * (Ultimately the point of this is to allow us to just call `useRefElement` once and pass the result around to whoever needs it)
         * If `useFoo` and `useBar` both return a top-level `props`, they will be merged into one.
         * If `useFoo` and `useBar` both return a top-level `context`, they will be merged into one.
         * If `useFoo` and `useBar` both return a top-level `info`, they will be merged into one.
         * Occasionally, `props` or `context` may be suffixed with the specific role they refer to:
             * `useRandomId` returns `propsSource` and `propsReferencer` (and no `props`).
-* Organizationally, some hooks exist primarily to be used as a part of a larger hook.
-Hooks within the `component-use` folder are generally "ready-to-use" and don't require much passing of parameters back and forth, but are not fully extensible.
-Hooks within `component-detail` are the lower-level building blocks that make up those "ready-to-use" complete hooks, but they're much more time-consuming to use.
-    * You can also just copy and paste one of the complete hooks somewhere else and use it as a new building block...

 ## The following items are missing their documentation (or should not have been linked to):